“A man could spend the rest of his life trying to remember what he shouldn’t have said.”- Force of Evil

 I used light for mood.
 All my pictures looked different.
 That’s what made my name, that’s what set me apart.
 People asked for me.
 I gambled.
 In most cases, the studios objected.
 They had the idea that the audience should be able to see everything.
 But when I started making dark pictures, the audience saw there was a purpose to it.- Alton

-The film’s narrative space exists between two characteristic landscapes, using frames that use high key-lighting, one at the Treasury Department alternating with scenes in the murky realm of the underworld, as if the two undercover agents descend into Hades.
-In this way Mann and Alton are able to visualize the ‘most distinctive stylistics of the film noir movement.
-Its split narrative seems offer an unassailable boundary between the criminal and law-enforcement environments’ ( Susan White and Homer Pettey) ‘The pull of the story itself is such as to make them schizophrenic: narratively they are stalwart heroes, visually they are brutal hoods’ (Blake Lucas).
+The film’s narrative space exists between two characteristic landscapes, using frames that use high key lighting, one at the Treasury Department alternating with scenes in the murky realm of the underworld as if the two undercover agents descend into Hades.
+In this way, Mann and Alton are able to visualize the ‘most distinctive stylistics of the film noir movement.
+Its split narrative seems to offer an unassailable boundary between the criminal and law-enforcement environments’ ( Susan White and Homer Pettey) ‘The pull of the story itself is such as to make them schizophrenic: narratively they are stalwart heroes, visually they are brutal hoods’ (Blake Lucas).
 Mann’s earlier noirs did not retreat from graphic violence.

 Written by John C. Higgins and Virginia Kellogg.
 T-Men featured a cast of lesser-known stars like former Metro-Goldwyn-Mayer contract player Dennis O’Keefe as Dennis O’Brien, Mary Meade as Evangeline, Alfred Ryder as Tony Genaro, Wallace Ford as The Schemer, June Lockhart as Mary Genaro, Charles McGraw as Moxie, Jane Randolph as Diana Simpson, Art Smith as Gregg.

-There’s a patriotic anthem delivered in voic eover by Reed Hadley who’s narration also appeared in The House on 92nd Street and Boomerang!
+There’s a patriotic anthem delivered in voiceover by Reed Hadley whose narration also appeared in The House on 92nd Street and Boomerang!
 “These are the six fingers of the Treasury Department fist… and that fist hits fair but hard!”

-Let’s just called the two agents by their operative names, Galvani (Ryder) and Harrigan (O’Keefe).
+Let’s just call the two agents by their operative names, Galvani (Ryder) and Harrigan (O’Keefe).

 Vantucci puts Galvani through a bit of a rough interrogation but he sells his cover story and is let into their counterfeiting syndicate.
 Both men seem to settle into their criminal milieu which makes them narratively tangled up in knots as both stalwart heroes and brutal thugs.